duckduckgo/duckduckgo-documentation/duckduckhack/instant-answer-display/subtemplates.md

 }
 ```

 Wondering why this is a variable path - and no '.handlebars' extension?
 That's because *handlebars* files are compiled into JavaScript functions so they can be used with data.
 Instead of referencing the file itself, we reference the resulting function.
+In this example, `share/spice/kwixer/buy.handlebars` is compiled and becomes available as `Spice.kwixer.buy`.

 ## Using Available Helpers